Looking for a casa particular in Old Havana? Take a look here, you'll find the complete list of what we're offer.

 It was built between 1719 and 1738 and it's a church and a convent at the same time.
 One of the most important monument of the Colonial epoch.
 It was recently restored and it became a concert hall.

-Contrary to one's possible belief, the Plaza Vieja (Old Place), isn't one of the first places built in Old Havana.
-Instead, it represented an attempt to enlarge the city in answer to the urban development.
-And ironically, at the beginning it was called Plaza Nueva (New Place)!
+Contrary to one's possible belief, the Plaza Vieja (Old Plaza), isn't one of the first places built in Old Havana.
+Instead, it has represented an attempt to enlarge the city in answer of the urban development.
+And ironically, at the beginning it was called Plaza Nueva (New Plaza)!

 The Planetarium of Havana